10 Tips on How to Deal With Guilt (or a Guilty Conscience)

 A victim of abuse (especially a child) may have a guilty conscience if he or she believes that they are at fault and are therefore responsible for the abuse.

 These feelings of guilt resulting from abuse can be so overwhelming that a victim begins to define themselves by their abuse, which then prevents them from reaching their full potential as an adult.

-Parents Who Abandon Their Children
+Parents Who Leave Their Children

 A parent who becomes estranged from their child for whatever reason is likely to feel guilty and hold the belief that they did not try hard enough to be a good parent or maintain a familial bond with their child.

 Even parents who leave their children with the intention of coming back—such as those going to war or traveling long distances for work—often have a guilty conscience as their children are left behind with only one remaining parent for an extended period of time.